codefresh-io/docs.codefresh.io/_posts/2024-06-30-june-release-notes.md

 We are excited to introduce a new feature: build status reporting per trigger event.
 This feature is currently supported for Bitbucket Cloud.

 **How does it work?**
-Statuses for builds with the same pipeline ID and triggered by different events are reported separately - per trigger ID and trigger event.
+Statuses for builds with the same pipeline ID triggered by different events are reported separately, based on the trigger ID and trigger event.
 For example, builds triggered by a commit event and by a pull request (PR) event for the same pipeline are reported individually.

 **Enhanced safety**